JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ### Question 9
 **Using reg query, Volt Typhoon hunts for opportunities to find useful credentials.
 What three pieces of software do they investigate?
 Answer Format: Alphabetical order separated by a comma and space.**
 To get to this answer I also chose the "slow" way.
-I simply queried Splunk for any kind of "reg query" commands and got to the answer.
+I simply queried Splunk for any kind of "reg query" commands and reached the answer.
 ```
 reg query
 ```